blaix/gren-effectful-tests-node/README.md

 ## Examples

-Your test runner should be a [Node.SimpleProgram](https://packages.gren-lang.org/package/gren-lang/node/version/latest/module/Node#defineSimpleProgram) that calls the `run` on your test suite.
+Your test runner should be a [Node.SimpleProgram](https://packages.gren-lang.org/package/gren-lang/node/version/latest/module/Node#defineSimpleProgram) that calls `run` on your test suite.

 This package provides wrappers for the normal [gren-lang/test](https://packages.gren-lang.org/package/gren-lang/test) functions to define your test suite.